-A day in the life of a commercial barrister – Siddharth Dar, Essex Court Chambers
+A day in the life of a commercial barrister – Siddharth Dar KC, Essex Court Chambers

 I am a member of Essex Court Chambers, a large set which specialises in commercial and international law.

 I was born in India and emigrated with my family to the UK as a small child in 1984.
 I joined Chambers after having studied Law at university and attended Bar School (funded in part by a Queen Mother scholarship from Middle Temple), and was fortunate enough to obtain tenancy in 2007, following the completion of my pupillage.

 I like to try and get into work relatively early (by around 7 or 7.30am).
 This is partly because I tend to be more efficient in the mornings, partly because the Northern line from South London is a nightmare after 8am, and partly so that I can get back to see my two young kids before they go to bed.
 I should emphasise that this is the aim, but not always the result.
 Many of my friends at the Commercial Bar like to work from home, and the flexibility to do so can be a real perk of the job.
 Speaking for myself, I like to make the trip in, not least because I am lucky enough to be surrounded by smart, dedicated and friendly people.
 That makes a massive difference when you don’t feel like getting out of bed in the morning.